blipco/startnow-web101-san-diego-top-spots/README.md

 This project shows a list of Top Spots to visit in San Diego, California.

-The data used is from the [JSON File](data.json) and formatted it in a table.
+The data used is from the [JSON File](data.json) and transformed into a table.

 ## **INSTRUCTIONS:**